veekaybee/veekaybee.github.io/content/blog/2024-05-25-dont-worry-llms.md

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/9cd7b6ce-63d5-4efa-ba37-c5ac680aba93">}}

 In building their trending topic application, the team had an issue where they were looking to test a topic detection pipeline of their model using Ray serve.
-Ray Serve takes your local deployable code and ships  it to your Ray cluster using the Ray client, which an API that connects a Python script to a remote Ray cluster.
+Ray Serve takes your local deployable code and ships it to your Ray cluster using the Ray client, which is an API that connects a Python script to a remote Ray cluster.

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/9cd7b6ce-63d5-4efa-ba37-c5ac680aba93">}}